Versioned State

 A typical user journey through a versioned project follows a predictable sequence:

-- The Checkout: To start editing, a user checks out a subset of objects.
+2. Check Out: To start editing, a user checks out a subset of objects.
 This signals that the data is being modified in a local workspace.

 Object-Granular Versioning